DataGrip 2025.3 Help

 View reference

-• You can use the Quick Information view by pressing Ctrl+Q when you select an entry in the suggestion list:
+• You can use the Quick Information view by pressing Ctrl+Q or automatically when you select an entry in the suggestion list:

 Quick documentation